eMRTD data quirks

 - Really old Belgian passports don't enforce any authentication.

 - German Aufenhaltstitels, even those issued before 2018, enforce PACE.
-They DO have the chip inside icon, and had them while enforcing PACE all the way back to 2015.
+They do have the chip inside icon, and had them while enforcing PACE all the way back to 2015.

 MRZ and EF_DG1 (TD3 – Passport Size)